 - 1. Online application and application fee online if paying by credit card.
 Payment may be made by credit card (Visa, MasterCard, American Express or Discover), money order, check (certified or personal) or wire transfer.
 Checks must be in U.S. funds and drawn on a U.S. bank.
 Make checks payable to the American Society of Tropical Medicine and Hygiene or ASTMH.
 Payment must be received prior to the application being reviewed.
 If paying by check, money order or wire transfer, applications are still submitted online but payment must be received before application will be reviewed. - 2.
-Upload: - Copy of current professional healthcare license. - Description of the two months' overseas experience, including institution name, location, dates, nature of clinical work and a description of common diagnoses seen at the facility (see example on page 4). - For diploma course pathway: Documentation of successfully completing an accredited diploma course. - For diploma course pathway: Documentation of 15 hours of continuing medical or nursing education (only if course was completed more than five years ago). - For practice pathway: Description of the clinical tropical medicine experience during a minimum of five years (limit of two pages). - For practice pathway: Documentation of 30 hours of continuing medical or nursing education.
+Upload: (all documents to be uploaded in English) - Copy of current professional healthcare license. - Description of the two months of overseas experience, including institution name, location, dates, nature of clinical work and a description of common diagnoses seen at the facility (see example on page 4). - For diploma course pathway: Documentation of successfully completing an accredited diploma course. - For diploma course pathway: Documentation of 15 hours of continuing education credit (only if course was completed more than five years ago). - For practice pathway: Description of the clinical tropical medicine experience during a minimum of five years (limit of two pages). - For practice pathway: Documentation of 30 hours of continuing education credit.